MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 ## Cost

 Most resources in this architecture use a basic or consumption pricing tier.
 Consumption pricing is based on usage, which means you only pay for what you use.
 To complete this article, there will be a charge but it will be minimal.
-When you are done with the article, you can delete the resources to stop incurring charges.
+When you're done with the article, you can delete the resources to stop incurring charges.

 Learn more about [cost in the sample repo](https://github.com/Azure-Samples/azure-search-openai-demo#cost-estimation).